 Foreign exchange forward contracts and options are purchased to mitigate the risk of changes in foreign exchange rates associated with certain payables, receivables and forecasted transactions denominated in certain foreign currencies.
-These derivative contracts do not qualify for hedge accounting under IAS 39, and are initially recognised at fair value on the date the contract is entered into and subsequently re-measured at their fair value.
-Gains or losses arising from changes in the fair value of the derivative contracts are recognised immediately in profit or loss.
+These derivative contracts do not qualify for hedge accounting under IAS 39, and are initially recognized at fair value on the date the contract is entered into and subsequently re-measured at their fair value.
+Gains or losses arising from changes in the fair value of the derivative contracts are recognized immediately in profit or loss.
 The counterparties for these contracts are generally banks or financial institutions.
-The following table gives details in respect of the notional amount of outstanding foreign exchange and option contracts as on March 31, 2011 and 2010:
+The following table gives details in respect of the notional amount of outstanding foreign exchange and option contracts as on March 31, 2012 and 2011:

-AS AS OI
+As As of

-March 31, 2011 March 31, 2010
+March 31, 2012 March 31, 2011

 Forward contracts

 In U.S. Dollars (Sell) - -

 In U.S Dollars (Buy) - -

 Option contracts

-In U.S Dollars (Sell) - 67,710
+In U.S Dollars (Sell) 1,500 -

 In U.S Dollars (Buy) - -

-The Company recognized a net gain on derivative financial instruments of Rs.
-Nil for the year ended March 31, 2011 and a net gain of Rs.6,998 during the year ended March 31, 2010 and a net gain of Rs.2,997 during the year ended March 31, 2009.
+The Company recognized a net gain on derivative financial instruments of Rs.2,891 for the year ended March 31, 2012 and a net gain of Rs.6,998 during the year ended March 31, 2010.